 Venture Round in 2005

 Nozomi Photonics Co., Ltd. specializes in the development, manufacture, and sale of thin film optical waveguide wafers, components, and subsystems.
-Founded in 2002 and headquartered in Kawasaki City, Japan, the company designs waveguide optical switches and beam deflectors.
-Its products are utilized in various applications, including optical cross connects, add-drop multiplexers, packet switches, interconnections, line protection switches, laser beam printers, and surface inspection systems.
+Founded in 2002 and headquartered in Kawasaki City, Japan, the company focuses on creating advanced waveguide optical switches and beam deflectors.
+These innovative solutions find applications in various technologies, including optical cross connects, add-drop multiplexers, packet switches, interconnections, line protection switches, laser beam printers, and surface inspection systems.
+Through its expertise in optical technologies, Nozomi Photonics addresses the growing demand for efficient and reliable optical communication and processing solutions.

 NexWave Solutions